mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 coerce worlds into accepting Imperial membership, he realised that an Imperial Army would be required.
-Not every world in Charted Space could be expected to accept the Imperium’s offer and there would come a day when it would be unacceptable, even dangerous, to have islands of independence in the midst of the empire.
+Not every world in Charted Space could be expected to accept the Imperium's offer and there would come a day when it would be unacceptable, even dangerous, to have islands of independence in the midst of the empire.
 Furthermore, once the Imperium was